-Here comes probability and stochastics, which will give us a good description of the tube size, as well as a profile of the likelihood that the system state is at any specified position, a profile reminding of the profile of longitudinal velocity across a stream tube in real flows.
+Here comes probability and stochastics, which will give us a good description of the tube size (independent of the number of model runs) as well as a profile of the likelihood that the system state is at any specified position, a profile reminding of the profile of longitudinal velocity across a stream tube in real flows.
 One may wonder: Is it permissible to use probability in a system that is purely deterministic, as the system we investigate here is?
-The answer we propose is a categorical "yes".
+The answer I propose is a categorical "yes".
 This answer is consistent with the unified notion of randomness discussed above, as well as with the concept of probabilization of uncertainty, that is, the axiomatic reduction from the notion of an uncertain quantity to the notion of a random variable (Robert, 2007).
-To the author's perception, nothing in the Kolmogorov (1933) axiomatic system prohibits this reduction.
-In a probability-theoretic context, an unknown value x_i is a realization of a random variable \underline{x}i and is associated with a probability density function $f(x_i)$.
-A family of random variables \underline{x}i (arbitrarily, usually infinitely, large) is a stochastic process whereas a realization of the stochastic process, i.e., a series of numbers x_i is a time series.
+To my perception, nothing in the Kolmogorov (1933) axiomatic system prohibits this reduction.
+In a probability-theoretic context, an unknown value x_i is a realization of a random variable x_i and is associated with a probability density function $f(x_i)$.
+A family of random variables x_i , (arbitrarily, usually infinitely, large) is a stochastic process whereas a realization of the stochastic process, i.e. a series of numbers x_i is a time series6.